1805 Info 8d: John Henry Crompton

 John Henry's service record, placed on the web by the Australian War Memorial, (AWM) gives insight into 22 months of illness, a short time at the front and an understandable confusion over his death.
 These can be seen from links on the last page.

-On the 6 December 1915 John Henry enlisted at Thompson Park, Enoggera Barracks situated 6km north-west of Brisbane in the suburbs.
+On the 6 December 1915 John Henry enlisted at Thompson Park, Enoggera Barracks situated 6km north-west of Brisbane.
 He therefore qualified, by 25 days, for the 1914/15 Star.
-It is possible that he travelled there with Ronald R. Davey, a fellow farmer and close friend from Elimbah, who witnessed John Henry's will.
+It is possible that he travelled there with Ronald Reeve Davey, a fellow farmer and close friend from Elimbah, who witnessed John Henry's will.

 John Henry on elistment?- 34Kb gif